 Each student must complete a program of study per the approved Program Plan previously submitted to ODS.
 At the time candidates register for final courses, they must review their Teachers College transcript and compare it with the approved Program Plan to make certain that all requirements are complete.
-This review entails the student checking that minimum points requirements have been completed and that the continuous registration requirement has been maintained.
+This review entails the student checking that minimum point requirements have been completed and that the continuous registration requirement has been maintained.
 If there is any discrepancy, the student should bring the matter to the attention of the Ed.D.
 Assistant Manager in ODS for advice.
 This review must take place after the Dissertation Proposal Hearing and before the completion of the dissertation to guarantee that the candidate has fulfilled all requirements, in addition to a completed dissertation, for graduation.

-Intention to Defend the Dissertation and Application for the Dissertation Defense
+Intention to Defend the Dissertation and Application for the Dissertation Defense and recommendations.

-The purpose of the Dissertation Oral Defense is to determine the acceptability of the dissertation and to assess the need for revisions prior to preparation of the first deposit.
-Under the guidance of the Dissertation Committee, the student prepares an initial draft of the dissertation for critique and recommendations.
 In the preparation of the dissertation manuscript, a candidate should consult the manual "General Instructions for the Preparation of Dissertations for the Doctoral Degree: A Manual of Style" (referred to as the "Manual of Style") obtainable from ODS.